DrBlythe/scrapechan/README.md

-# ScrapeChan: A quality analyzer for all current posts on any 4chan board
+# Mameko-Chan: A "quality analyzer" for all current posts on any 4chan board

-This Python program scrapes a specified 4chan board catalog for thread titles/teasers, runs the titles against (you)r list of words/phrases, and returns the percentage of threads that match anything in that list.
+This Python program scrapes a specified 4chan board catalog for thread titles/teasers, runs the titles against (you)r list of words/phrases, and returns the percentage of threads that do not match anything in that list.

 ### Dependencies:
 	python-requests

 ### Example Usage:
-	$ python3 scrapechan.py g
+	$ python3 memeko-chan.py g
-	$ python3 scrapechan.py a
+	$ python3 memeko-chan.py a

 Running with no board argument will default to /g/